carlshan/bradfield_cs/algos/Notes.md

 * pop() removes and returns the last item in the list.
 It needs nothing and returns an item.
 Assume the list has at least one item.
 * pop(pos) removes and returns the item at position pos.
 It needs the position and returns the item.
 Assume the item is in the list.

-### Homework Questions:
+### Homework Questions

 In consider all of the data structures we've learned, answer the following two questions:

 > 1. What is the difference between an abstract data type and an implementation of a data structure?
 >
 > 2. Consider two implementations of the queue abstract data type, one implemented using a dynamic array
 > and the other as a doubly linked list.
 What is the Big O complexity of the push and pop operations?
 > Other than Big O complexity, can you think of any potential performance differences between the two?

 **Question 1.**

 The difference between an abstract data type (ADT) and an implementation is similar to the difference between a blueprint for a building, and the actual building.
 Or between a language specification (e.g., Python) and the particular choice of implementation for that specification (e.g., CPython, PyPy, IronPython).

 One describes the key logical properties of the system.
 And the other is the actual derived implementation of this description.

 The ADT is the abstraction that, during system design, allows problem-solvers to consider solutions independent of a particular implementation.

 **Question 2.**
 Implementing a queue using an array:

 * .push() -> O(1) as we only need to put the new item at the end
 * .pop() -> O(1) as we only need the last item
 * .dequeue() -> O(N) as we need to delete the first element, but then copy all of the original elements over by one

 Implementing a queue using a doubly-linked list:

 * .push() -> O(N) as we need to traverse the list to find the last element to push onto
 * .pop() -> O(N) as we need to traverse the list to get to the end
 * .dequeue -> O(1) as we just need to update the pointer of head to the new node, and have the new node point to the previous head, and update the previous head to have a link to the new head.
 We don't need to touch any of the remaining nodes.

 ## [Hashing](https://bradfieldcs.com/algos/searching/hashing/)